mikeal/centerless/README.md

 As an example, many data products across many categories offer features related to the hash digest of an API result or file.
-File and data addresses for IPFS files, Bittorrent, dat, git, and every other system are built from a merkle structure that includes meta information and/or represents the file as a byte array.
+File and data addresses for IPFS files, Bittorrent, dat, git, and every other system built from a merkle structure that includes meta information and/or represents the file as a byte array.

-This difference in addresses has meant a lack of compatibility between systems and lead all of these sytems to pursure their own new transport layers with minimal support for existing transports like HTTP.
+This difference in addresses has meant a lack of compatibility between systems and lead all of these sytems to pursure their own transport layers with minimal support for existing transports like HTTP.

 Centerless brings data and addresses into perfect union such